 In 2006, he published The God Delusion, a book in which he challenges religiosity and its infiltration into government and politics.
 In his view, children should be taught comparative religion in school without bias, enabling them to draw their own conclusions about religion based on evidence and critical assessment.
 He is an opponent of the teaching of intelligent design in schools, which he considers a compromise to give oxygen to creationism.

 Carolyn Bertozzi is the Anne T. and Robert M. Bass Professor in the School of Humanities and Sciences at Stanford University, and is an investigator at the Howard Hughes Medical Institute.
-She earned a BA in chemistry from Harvard University and a PhD from the University of California at Berkeley.
+She earned a BA in chemistry from Harvard University and a PhD from the University of California, Berkeley.

 Bertozzi is perhaps most famous for being considered as the founder of biorthogonal chemistry, a subfield of chemistry that allows scientists to modify molecules in living organisms without disrupting processes occurring within the cells.
 She has also worked extensively to study how viruses can bind to sugars, known as glycobiology.
 Her work on the interactions of sugar within the body, and diseases such as arthritis, tuberculosis and cancer, have yielded critical insights with implications across medical specialties.